Rang3l2/HTB-Walkthroughs/Medium-Jeeves.md

 :: Progress: [1245858/1245858] :: Job [1/1] :: 970 req/sec :: Duration: [0:23:13] :: Errors: 0 ::

 ```

-The ffuf found the "askjeeves" directory.
-The endpoint is running the jenkins service.
+The ffuf found the "askjeeves" endpoint.
+This showned that the host is running the jenkins service.
 Jenkins has a script console that allows user to run "groovy" scripts on the server.

-insert image of console---------------------

-The tester used the following scipt to test code execution:
+The tester used the following script to test code execution:

 ```
 def process = "whoami".execute()